National Party of Australia: History

 The Country Party's first election as a united party, in 1922, saw it in an unexpected position of power.
 It won enough seats to deny the Nationalists an overall majority.
 It soon became apparent that the price for Country support would be a full-fledged coalition with the Nationalists.
 However, Page let it be known that his party would not serve under Hughes, and forced his resignation.
 Page then entered negotiations with the Nationalists' new leader, Stanley Bruce, for a coalition government.
-Page wanted five seats for his Country Party in a Cabinet of 11, including the Treasurer portfolio and the second rank in the ministry for himself.
+Page wanted five seats for his Country Party in a cabinet of 11, including the Treasurer portfolio and the second rank in the ministry for himself.
 These terms were unusually stiff for a prospective junior coalition partner in a Westminster system, and especially so for such a new party.
-Nonetheless, with no other politically realistic coalition partner available, Bruce readily agreed, and the "Bruce-Page Ministry" was formed.
+With no other politically realistic coalition partner available, Bruce agreed, and the "Bruce-Page Ministry" was formed.
 This began the tradition of the Country Party leader ranking second in Coalition cabinets.
+The party has never had a coalition government with Labor as of 2025.

-Page remained dominant in the party until 1939, and briefly served as caretaker Prime Minister between the death of Joseph Lyons and the election of Robert Menzies as his successor.
+Page remained dominant in the party until 1939, and briefly served as caretaker prime minister between the death of Joseph Lyons and the election of Robert Menzies as his successor.
 However, Page gave up the leadership rather than serve under Menzies.
 The coalition was re-formed under Archie Cameron in 1940, and continued until October 1941 despite the election of Arthur Fadden as leader after the 1940 election.
 Fadden was well regarded within conservative circles and proved to be a loyal deputy to Menzies in the difficult circumstances of 1941.
-When Menzies was forced to resign as Prime Minister, the UAP was so bereft of leadership that Fadden briefly succeeded him (despite the Country Party being the junior partner in the governing coalition).
+When Menzies was forced to resign as prime minister, the UAP was so bereft of leadership that Fadden briefly succeeded him (despite the Country Party being the junior partner in the governing coalition).
 However, the two independents who had been propping up the government rejected Fadden's budget and brought the government down.
 Fadden stood down in favour of Labor leader John Curtin.

 The Fadden-led Coalition made almost no headway against Curtin, and was severely defeated in the 1943 election.
-After that loss, Fadden became deputy Leader of the Opposition under Menzies, a role that continued after Menzies folded the UAP into the Liberal Party of Australia in 1944.
+After that loss, Fadden became deputy leader of the opposition under Menzies, a role that continued after Menzies folded the UAP into the Liberal Party of Australia in 1944.
 Fadden remained a loyal partner of Menzies, though he was still keen to assert the independence of his party.
 Indeed, in the lead up to the 1949 federal election, Fadden played a key role in the defeat of the Chifley Labor government, frequently making inflammatory claims about the "socialist" nature of the Labor Party, which Menzies could then "clarify" or repudiate as he saw fit, thus appearing more "moderate".
 In 1949, Fadden became Treasurer in the second Menzies government and remained so until his retirement in 1958.
 His successful partnership with Menzies was one of the elements that sustained the coalition, which remained in office until 1972 (Menzies himself retired in 1966).